kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 ![gpus_on_kubevirt](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/gpus_on_kubevirt.png "GPU/vGPU on KubeVirt")

 To enable the device pass-through NVIDIA has developed the KubeVirt GPU device Plugin, it is available in [GitHub](https://github.com/NVIDIA/kubevirt-gpu-device-plugin)
-It's opensource and anybody can take a look to it and download it.
+It's open-source and anybody can take a look to it and download it.

 Using the device plugin framework is a natural choice to provide GPU access to Kubevirt VMs, the following diagram shows the different layers involved in the GPU pass-through architecture:

 ![kubevirt_gpu_passthrough](/assets/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads/kubevirt_gpu_passthrough.png "KubeVirt GPU passthrough")

-Vishesh also comments an example of a YAML code where it can be seen the Node Status containing the NVIDIA card information (5 GPUS in that node), the Virtual Machine specification containing the `deviceName` that points to that NVIDIA card and also the Pod Status where the user can set the limits and request for that resource as any other else in Kubernetes.
+Vishesh also comments an example of a YAML code where it can be seen the Node Status containing the NVIDIA card information (5 GPUs in that node), the Virtual Machine specification containing the `deviceName` that points to that NVIDIA card and also the Pod Status where the user can set the limits and request for that resource as any other else in Kubernetes.